pretix/pretix-docs/docs/guides/meta/formatting.md

 Use three exclamation marks and a space `!!! ` followed by the box type.
 If you do specify a title, the title of the box will default to the type ("Note" or "Warning").
-Indent the text of the warning with four spaces.
+Indent the text of the admonition with four spaces.
 To continue with normal text, insert an empty line and remove the indentation.

 Example: